gregdingerguitar

 John Street Jam, Saugerties

-“Fascinating Rhythms” Series, Kleinert Arts Center, Woodstock
+“Fascinating Rhythms” Series, Kleinert Gallery, Woodstock

 Cami Hall, New York City